GRP Records: 1990–1994

-1995 - Present
+1995 - 2015

-After founders Dave Grusin and Larry Rosen left the label in early in 1995, famed producer Tommy LiPuma was given the reins of the label with a few of Grusin and Rosen's artists staying on board, including David Benoit, Arturo Sandoval (who would depart in 1997), Lee Ritenour (who would depart in 1996 and return in 2002), The Rippingtons featuring Russ Freeman (who would depart the label in 2000), Gary Burton (who would depart in 1996), Spyro Gyra (who would depart in the late 1990s), Diane Schuur (who would leave after 1997) Tom Scott (who would depart late in the 1990s), Nelson Rangell (who would depart in 1997), Joe Sample (who stayed with the label until his passing), Larry Carlton (who would go onto record with his regular group, Fourplay, and would sign with Warner Bros.
-Records after 1996), and Ramsey Lewis (who would leave after 1997).
-Many original or recently signed artists departed, including Dave Valentin (who had recorded 15 albums for the label from the beginning until 1994), Chick Corea (who left for Concord Music during 1995 after his final release for GRP), Sergio Salvatore, Yellowjackets, B.B.
+After founders Dave Grusin and Larry Rosen left the label in early in 1995, famed producer Tommy LiPuma was given the reins of the label with a few of Grusin and Rosen's artists staying on board, including David Benoit (who would finally leave in the mid 2000's), Arturo Sandoval (who would depart after 1996), Lee Ritenour (who would depart in 1996 and return in 2002), The Rippingtons featuring Russ Freeman (who would depart the label in 1996), Gary Burton (who would depart in 1996), Spyro Gyra (who would depart in the late 1990s), Diane Schuur (who would leave after 1997), Tom Scott (who would depart late in the 1990s), Nelson Rangell (who would depart in 1997), Joe Sample (who stayed with the label until his passing), Larry Carlton (who would go onto record with his regular group, Fourplay, and would sign with Warner Bros.
+Records after 1996), Acoustic Alchemy and Ramsey Lewis (who would leave after 1997).
+Many original or recently signed artists also departed, including Dave Valentin (who had recorded 15 albums for the label after being the very first artist signed to the label in 1978 until 1994), Chick Corea (who left for Concord Music during 1995 after his final release for GRP), Sergio Salvatore (who signed with Concord Records in 1996 and N-Coded Music Music in 1997), The Yellowjackets (who would be signed by Warner Bros.
+Records), B.B.
 King, Michael Brecker (whose contract was transferred back to Impulse!
-Records where he had originally signed during the 1980s), Teodross Avery (who Grusin and Rosen signed in 1993 had his contract transferred to Impulse!), Eddie Daniels (had already left in 1994), Patti Austin, Urban Knights (who would leave for Narada Jazz after 1997) and John Patitucci (who would leave for Concord Music in 1996) among the many artists who were not brought back when their contracts expired.
+Records where he had originally signed during the 1980s), Philip Bent, Laima, Billy Taylor (who left after two albums), Special EFX, Carl Anderson, Sczachi, Teodross Avery (who Grusin and Rosen signed in 1993 had his contract transferred to Impulse!), Eddie Daniels (had already left in 1994 to sign for Shanachie Records), Patti Austin, Urban Knights (who would leave for Narada Jazz after 1997) and John Patitucci (who would leave for Concord Music in 1996) among the many artists who were not brought back when their contracts expired.